bogiebro/sting/README.md

 These are definitions, and are stored in the *log* and *view* just like any other definition.

 When these lines are placed within a function, they run every time their parent function is run.
-The results are shown in a search-able table.
-For example, the following code will show tables with the `sin` and `cos` values of 3 and 4 along with `foo` values.
+The results are shown in line, depending on the arguments chosen in the *context panel*.
+For example, the following code will allow users to check the the `sin` and `cos` values of 3 and 4 along with `foo` values.

 ```python
 def foo(x):